zerebos/BetterDiscordAddons/Plugins/ColoredStuff/README.md

 # For a better version check out my new plugin [BetterRoleColors](https://github.com/rauenzi/BetterDiscordAddons/tree/master/Plugins/BetterRoleColors)

+# These have been discontinued, check out the plugin linked above.

 # ColoredVoice & ColoredTyping
 **Note:** This is the fixed version of Anxeal's original.